MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 > [!div class="mx-imgBorder"]
 > ![For Each control using the capacity of the Parse-CurrentItem output.](media/capacity9.png "For Each control using the capacity of the Parse-CurrentItem output")

 Now we can use the Switch control on the CapacityType property from the Parse-Capacity output.
 This is either the value of ‘Database’, ‘File’, or ‘Log’.
 Under each switch case, capture the related ‘actualConsumption’ property into the related variable.
-In the case below, you see we're capturing Database capacity:
+In the following case, you see we're capturing Database capacity:

 > [!div class="mx-imgBorder"]
 > ![Use the Switch control on the CapacityType property from the Parse-Capacity output.](media/capacity10.png "Use the Switch control on the CapacityType property from the Parse-Capacity output")